 The pistons will undergo further testing within a four-cylinder, turbocharged engine.

-This project was accepted into TIP with the goal of enabling ensuring the adoption of low-cost,
+This project was accepted into TIP to enable the adoption of low-cost,

-The increased strength of the alloy may allow the material to replace steel in some applications
+The increased strength of the alloy may allow the material to replace steel in some applications, and

 may provide performance attributes unavailable with conventional production